revisium/revisium-endpoint/src/endpoint-microservice/graphql/docs/configuration.md

 #### GRAPHQL_NODE_POSTFIX

 Controls the postfix used for node types.
-The default is an empty string, resulting in types like `UserNode`.
+The default is an empty string, which results in types like `UserNode` (the "Node" part is always added).
 You can customize this to any valid GraphQL identifier.

 Example:
 ```bash